"People who need help sometimes look a lot like people who don't need help."

 But then at the age of 23, on a fateful day my mom handed me a flyer.
 It was for an energy healer.
 She looked at me with loving eyes and said, "It's worth a shot."
 After my first energy session, I walked outside and felt as though a pair of permanent sunglasses had been lifted off my face.
 Colors were brighter, my dog reacted to me like I was a glowing alien and I felt alive.
 After a few days, the glow wore off... but I knew I had figured something out.
 I loaded up my Nook with energy healing and spiritual teaching books and began down my own path of self-recovery.

-Now, as we cut to five years later (and a massive amount of training and healing), I feel my purpose is to message, guide and connect with those who don't look like they need the help, but deeply do.
+Now, as we cut to five years later (and a lot of training and healing), I feel my purpose is to message, guide and connect with those who don't look like they need the help, but deeply do.
 The reality is, all of our minds and souls need nourishment and attention just as our bodies do.
 Instead of writing about shoes and sex, the Universe has assigned me to the beat of The Soul.
 I feel so much joy developing workshops and courses and getting to elevate other driven, brilliant women as the founder of She Glows.

-Whether you're hoping to revitalize your energy or looking to make what's good in life even greater, I feel honored to get to be on this path with you as a coach, healer and guide.
+Whether you're hoping to revitalize your energy or looking to make what's good in life even greater, I feel honored to get to be on this path with you as a healer and guide.

 Let's get your glow on.